-The unique structure of the CMS-defined process presents challenges for the providers performing the tests since they are financially responsible to code claims based on having received the CDSM certificates from their referring provider.
-However, they are relying on the ordering provider to consult the AUC and then generate and forward the actual certificates themselves via their software through CMS-approved vendors.
+The unique structure of the CMS-defined process presents challenges for the furnishing providers performing the tests since they are financially responsible to code claims based on having received the CDSM certificates from their ordering provider.
+However, they must rely on the ordering provider to consult a CMS-approved CDSM to generate and forward the actual certificates themselves.

 Creating a Win-Win Opportunity for Everyone

-The American College of Radiology (ACR) recently published the general consensus among contributing members that referring providers are lacking awareness of the new program and are either unfamiliar or apprehensive of the January 1, 2020 deadline for implementation.
-As the furnishing professional, clinicians performing the tests have a financial stake in the outcome, and beginning January 1, 2021, claims submitted without compliance certificates will be rejected.
+The American College of Radiology (ACR) recently published the general consensus among contributing members that referring providers are lacking awareness of the new program and are either unfamiliar or apprehensive.
+As the furnishing professional, clinicians performing the tests have a financial stake in the outcome, and beginning January 1, 2023, claims submitted without compliance certificates will be rejected.

 Proactively engaging your furnishing provider pool may be the most beneficial way to move forward—offering support (and understanding) not only ensures your reimbursement but strengthens your relationships and creates a sense of comradery with your fellow providers.
 Keep in mind the following points if you are developing an outreach program for your furnishing clinician base:

-- They may feel overpowered (or incredulous) by the workflow changes this new program is creating in their practice, and
+- They may feel overpowered (or incredulous) by the workflow changes this new program is creating in their practice.

 - Undoubtedly, they feel subjugated or at least frustrated by this CMS-mandated requirement.